Buying cryptocurrency has never been easier. You just register with an exchange, click “buy” and Bob’s your uncle — you’re a bonafide crypto investor.

 If you do buy crypto, we recommend only allocating a small portion of your portfolio to it to start.

 2. Cryptocurrency Holdings Are Not FDIC Insured

-If your bank fails, your checking and savings accounts will be insured for up to $250,000 each.
+If your bank fails, your checking and savings accounts will be insured for up to $250,000 each by the FDIC.
 But if your crypto exchange goes bankrupt, gets hacked or simply closes down with little notice, you’re pretty much out of luck.

 3. Cryptocurrency Is Taxable

 Cryptocurrency gains are taxable.
 The IRS decided to start taxing crypto gains as capital gains in 2014, and has since issued at least 24,000 warnings to the crypto community.